kivy/plyer/README.rst

 implement the api in the easiest way, depending on the current platform.

 - on python-for-android, pyjnius is used
-- on kivy-ios, pyobjius is used
+- on kivy-ios, pyobjus is used
 - on windows/mac/linux, commonly found libraries and programs will be used

 Support